MOST-EyeSeas/diver_detection/memory-bank/activeContext.md

 7. Created download script for VDD-C dataset
 8. Identified VDD-C as an excellent dataset for diver detection
 9. Created dataset preparation script (prepare_vddc.py) to extract and organize dataset
+10. Successfully downloaded and prepared the VDD-C dataset for YOLO training

 ## Current Tasks
 - [x] Set up Docker development environment